IBMDataScience/clickers/README.md

 +    LateAircraftDelay

-+ Verify that the fields were filtered out bu right clicking the Filter node then Preview
++ Verify that the fields were filtered out by right clicking the Filter node then Preview
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/preview-filter-out.png)